Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Results

 \subsubsection{Flux resolved spectral analysis}

 As shown in Figure \ref{nu_lc_fpma}, 4U 1907+09 shows the flux variation in the light curve.
 The spectral data for the off-state, low-flux on-state, and high-flux on-state is shown in Figure \ref{nu_lum}.
-We fitted the off-state and high-flux on-state data with the model \texttt{const*tbabs(bbodyrad+highecut*pow)*gabs}.
+We fitted the off-state and high-flux on-state data with the model \texttt{const*tbabs(highecut*pow)*gabs}.
 The low flux on-state data required additional models \texttt{gabs} and \texttt{gauss}.
-We fitted the low flux on-state data with the model. \texttt{const*tbabs(gauss+bbodyrad+highecut*pow)*\\gabs*gabs}.
+We fitted the low flux on-state data with the model. \texttt{const*tbabs(gauss+highecut*pow)*\\gabs*gabs}.
 The $\Gamma$ for off-state, high flux on-state, and low flux on-state come out to be $\sim1.43$, $\sim1.12$, and $\sim1.08$, respectively.
 At various flux levels, the cyclotron line is found at $\sim18$ keV.
-The line width of CRSF during high flux on-state and low flux on-state are $\sim3.07$ and $\sim2.5$, respectively.
-Compared to low flux on state, flux increased 3 times during high flux on state, and flux decreased 8 times during off-state.
-The e-folding energy during the high flux on-state and low flux on-state are $\sim4.6$ and $\sim6.27$, respectively.
+The line width of CRSF during high flux on-state and low flux on-state is $\sim3.07$ and $\sim2.5$, respectively.
+Compared to low flux on-state, flux increased 3 times during high flux on-state, and flux decreased 8 times during off-state.
+The e-folding energy during the high flux on-state and low flux on-state is $\sim4.6$ and $\sim6.27$, respectively.
 The spectral parameters for each data are given in Table \ref{table_flux}.